folio-org/mod-ldp/README.md

 ./mvnw clean package
 ```

-which will output `target/ldp-0.0.1-SNAPSHOT.jar` that can be run with:
+which will output `target/ldp-0.0.1-SNAPSHOT.jar`

+#### Run package:

+Assuming you have already set the SPRING_DATASOURCE_PASSWORD as an environment variable:

 ```
 java -jar target/ldp-0.0.1-SNAPSHOT.jar
 ```

+The port can be changed by passing a command-line option `--server.port=8090`